sgladkoff/goldpan/docs/hakutaku.md

 - Any companies (LSPs and LSP clients) or freelancers may use **Hakutaku** as a private **TM** repository instead of purchasing an SDL server.
 These **TM** will not be accessible to other users. **Hakutaku** may serve as their private **TM Server** with its search functions and **Project TM** creation capability.

-- Any companies or freelancers that desire common availability of **TMs** may use the public **Hakutaku** **TM** repository for storing their industry-related arrays of **TM**, accumulating knowledge over time and creating reliable **TM** bases for BIM, medicine, sports etc.
+- Any companies or freelancers that desire common availability of **TMs** may use the public **Hakutaku** **TM** repository for storing their industry-related arrays of **TM**, accumulating knowledge over time and creating reliable **TM** databases for BIM, medicine, sports etc.

 - Public non-profit organizations may store **TM** in the public repository, speeding up community translation.

-- Freelancers may find eployment in building up private **TM** repositories for clients.
+- Freelancers may find eployment in building up private **TM** repositories for companies.

 - Researchers and engineers will be able to obtain **TM** data for training topical translation engines.

 ## User Roles

 **Hakutaku** offers a variety of user roles.
-It is possible to search the public **TM** database without even registering a user account - but if you do, you will receive additional functions.
-Even more functions, most notably the private **TM** repository, are available upon paying for a subscription.
+It is possible to search the public **TM** database without even registering a user account - but if you do, additional functions will become available to you.
+Even more functions, most notably the private **TM** repository, are available to subscription users.

 The public **TM** respository submissions are moderated by volunteers.
-Anyone can apply for moderator status, which will be discussed later in detail.
+Any user can apply to become an **External Moderator**, with possible elevation to **Reliable Moderator** status in the future.

-The Internal User and Administrator roles are reserved for Logrus Global employees.
+The **Internal User** and **Administrator** roles are reserved for Logrus Global employees.

 |  | Unregistered User | Registered User | Paid User | External Moderator | Reliable Moderator | Internal User | Administrator |
 | --------------- | -------------------- | ------------------------- | ----------- | ----------- | ----------- | ------------------ | ----------- |